pedro-nlb/dotfiles/README.md

 - [Window manager](https://wiki.archlinux.org/index.php/Window_manager): [i3](https://wiki.archlinux.org/index.php/I3).
 - [Terminal emulator](https://en.wikipedia.org/wiki/Terminal_emulator): [rxvt-unicode](https://wiki.archlinux.org/index.php/rxvt-unicode).

 If you use different programs, you will need to change the content of the files or even the files themselves.
+If you are not me, you will also need to replace here and there my username by yours.

 ## Quick guide